Iconic characters and their cultural impact on iconic and profound animated villains

 Cruella de Vil: sophisticated evil

-Scar and the family betrayal
+Scar and family betrayal

 Scar is the villain who personifies betrayal within the family circle, motivated by ambition and jealousy.